 • To examine trends and issues in recreation, tourism and sustainable development globally.

-• To examine tourism as an instrument in achieving the United Nations Millennium Development Goals (MDGs), geared towards reducing poverty and fostering sustainable development
+• To examine tourism as an instrument in achieving the United Nations Millennium Sustainable Development Goals (SDGs), geared towards reducing poverty and fostering sustainable development

 • To know and apply principles of sustainable development in a case study evaluation

 • To generate awareness of concerns stakeholder groups have about sustainable tourism development